nicuveo/pietre/docs/reference.md

 ### Vec

 `vec` is a dynamically-sized array.
 Since Piet does not have a notion of a heap, arrays are directly stored on the stack.
 They are represented as `n+1` cells, the first one being the array's length.
 Due to this, passing vectors by copy is fairly inefficient.

+### Special types

+`()` and `!void` are special types that can't be used by users.
+They are equivalent, respectively, to an enum with only one constructor, and to an enum with no constructor at all. `()` is the type returned by functions that do not specify a return value.
+No expression or statement allows for the use of values of this type.
+Since there are no possible values of type `!void`, this type only appears in language constructs that want to indicate unreachable code, such as the built-in `panic` function.

 ## User defined